terzanivan/glas-mail-sender/app/docs/spec.md

 The backend holds a simple database where it can track the:
 - `entity` - `template` association a specific user mail hash is associated with
-- the timeout between consecutive requests for a particular user mail hash
+- the time between consecutive requests for a particular user mail hash (one request per 72 hours)

 The backend communicates with the selected mail service provider `Mailtrap` in order to send the requested templates to the requested entities.